+1.2 Admissions Requirements:

-2) Admissions Requirements: All persons seeking admission to graduate standing must submit a formal application for admission using the on-line application system available on the Graduate Division website.
+Applicants must meet the minimum requirements for admission to graduate study at University of California, Merced, described in the Section II of the Graduate Student Handbook.
+All persons seeking admission to graduate standing must submit a formal application for admission using the on-line application system available on the Graduate Division website.
 Applications are reviewed by the Admissions Committee and Group Chair, who make recommendations on admission to the Graduate Division.
 The Dean of the Graduate Division makes final decisions on admission.

 There will be a rolling deadline for receipt of applications as managed by the Admissions Committee.
 Normally applications will be accepted for Fall semester.
 Enrollment in other semesters will be considered on an individual basis.
 Applicants are encouraged to contact individual faculty to discuss their research interests before applying for graduate study.
+Applicants who identify faculty members who commit to hosting and providing funding may be given priority.
 Students admitted on Graduate Student Research (GSR) support must be paired with a faculty advisor before admission.
 Students admitted as Teaching Assistants (TAs) may arrange to rotate through 2-4 faculty labs prior to assignment to a faculty advisor by the end of their first year.

-Academically qualified students may also be required to complete a telephone or inperson interview with one or more of the MBSE faculty.
+Academically qualified students may also be required to complete a telephone or in-person interview with one or more of the MBSE faculty.
 Finally, the match of the candidate's skills and interests to MBSE research programs will be considered.
 For this reason, applicants are encouraged to contact participating faculty before applying, although this is not required.